Sparsa/bhim/Readme.txt

     $ sh GenerateTable.sh
 this should produce the table for untimed and timed experiments, respectively.

+# Parameterized Examples

+We also run some experiments to check scalability of "BHIM" These experiments are part of the Appendix of the submission.
+We used the examples "Lcrit (timed)" and "Lbh" to run "BHIM" varying different parameters like "holes", "clocks", "Maximum constraint" and "state-transitions".
+The benchmarks are in the directory named "Appendix" which contains folders for each parameters and benchmarks.
+And each folder contains file/files and a script "run.sh". "run.sh" will run the examples with varying parameters and will generate the tables.

+P.S: Some examples can take time to run so it will take some time to generate the whole table.

 # Configuration of the Host machine
 CPU: Intel i7-4770K (8) @ 3.900GHz